MattVerlynde/frugal-score-2025/README.md

 > In remote sensing, the demand for extensive data processing algorithms continues to grow exponentially.
 Assessing the frugality of data processing algorithms has become a priority in the machine learning and artificial intelligence community.
 However, defining a quantifiable measure that combines performance and energy consumption remains a complex challenge.
 This paper introduces a methodology for collecting energy consumption data and presents three different frugality scoring methods.
 Through a case study of two classical data processing tasks in remote sensing, change detection and clustering, we demonstrate that these three scores capture different aspects of frugality.
 We further suggest a combined approach for users to achieve a more comprehensive assessment.

+This work rely on the submodule [performance-tracking](src/performance-tracking) containing scripts for each data processing algorithms along with a guide and configuration files for the data collection pipeline.

 **WORK IN PROGRESS**

 ## Repository structure